vitcool/bluettique/README.md

    `python main.py`

+## Running with Docker Compose

+1. Ensure Docker and Docker Compose are installed on your system.

+2. Build and start the containers in detached mode:

+   `docker-compose up -d --build`

+3. To stop the containers:

+   `docker-compose down`

 ## Dependencies

 All dependencies are listed in the `requirements.txt` file.
 To install them, use:

 `pip install -r requirements.txt`